Skip to content

 There are really good reasons to take part in "No Mow May" from now on.
 Instead of pushing the lawnmower over your own lawn every week or let the robotic lawnmower drive, for example, you can simply sit back and relax.

-- Promote biodiversity: A lawn that is always kept short by robotic lawn mowers is one of many reasons for the Environmental problem of species extinction - especially for the dramatic decline in insects.
+• Promote Biodiversity: A lawn that is always kept short by robotic lawn mowers is one of many reasons for the Environmental problem of species extinction - especially for the dramatic decline in insects.
 By not mowing your lawn, however, you are providing animals with a new habitat and vital food.

-- Reduce the effort involved in gardening: Less mowing also means less work!
+• Less Garden Work, More Nature: Less mowing also means less work!
 The mowing-free month of May is therefore particularly suitable for all of us who have a rather low-maintenance garden prefer.
 Another nice side effect of not mowing the lawn is that it automatically reduces water and energy consumption.

 You want that Stop insect mortality and also enjoy the other benefits of an unmown lawn?
 Then you can easily take part in mow-free May (or even June)!
 All you have to do is keep your feet still and watch your lawn grow.
 It couldn't be more relaxed! 😉